Big Hounds and Little Hounds and Honorary Hounds

 Clearly a beauty at one time, large and black, like a black bear, with the most mesmerizing eyes, DJ has already warmed up to his caretakers, knowing that he’s now safe in their capable hands.
 Moving slowly and sedately, sniffing about curiously and breathing in the fresh air of freedom, he’s begun making friends with the other dogs and looks forward to keeping them fur-ever.

-As our dearest DJ progresses, paw step by step, towards better health and better days, his journey will be both long and costly, with months of treatments for heartworm, then neuter and dental surgery.
-And that is why, we’re appealing to you, our faithful followers, to help us continue helping DJ with either a one-time donation or a monthly sponsorship.
+As our dearest DJ progressed, paw step by step, towards better health and better days, his journey was be both long and costly, with months of treatments for heartworm, then neuter and dental surgery.
+Thankfully, he got through with flying colors.

 Grandfather Time